 O. Various matters

-1. Replace your Windows 7 soon by an easy and free Linux
+1. Replace your Windows 7 or 8.x quickly by an easy and free Linux

 2. Survive hard times: a buyer's guide for a personal economic crisis

-3. Warning for writers: nasty experience writing for Starch Press
+3. Warning for writers: nasty experience writing for No Starch Press

 Need help?
 Get it for Linux Mint here (*Click*)